How Much Do Bricklayers Make?

 half built brick wall

-Self-employed bricklayers earn in the region of £56,000 per year (pre-tax), while limited company business owners can command up to and beyond £60,000 (pre-tax).
+Self-employed bricklayers earn in the region of £56,000 per year (pre-tax), while as a limited company your annual salary could reach beyond £55,000 (pre-tax).
 Making the move from being employed to employing yourself and others can be overwhelming, so here are the things to consider:

 • Operational and running costs, such as vehicles, fuel, materials, and any maintenance, will impact your take-home income.